Azure/acr/docs/preview/quarantine/readme.md

 ## Configure Quarantine on a registry

-Once the user decides to enable Quarantine on a registry, he can use our [management Policy API](https://docs.microsoft.com/en-us/rest/api/containerregistry/registries/updatepolicies).
+Once a user decides to enable Quarantine on a registry, he can use our [management Policy API](https://docs.microsoft.com/en-us/rest/api/containerregistry/registries/updatepolicies).

-Once Quarantine is enabled on a registry, for newly pushed image, it will enter quarantine state automatically and only a special user can see it.
+Once Quarantine is enabled on a registry, for newly pushed image, it will enter quarantine state automatically and only a user with quarantine reader permissions can see the image.
 Meanwhile, the same "quarantine" webhook will be raised, but no "push" notification anymore.
 This gives the scanner a chance to scan the image first before making it available to other users.

 Once scanner finishes scanning the image, it can mark the image as good, which will make this image available to all other users.
 Meanwhile a "push" notification is generated so that other users are notified.